kirjavascript/TetrisGYM/README-v5.md

 ![Tetris](./screens/levelmenu.png)

-Same gameplay as A-Type, with some improvements: no score cap, no rocket, no curtain, always next box, better pause, extended level select.
+Same gameplay as A-Type, with some improvements: no score cap, no rocket, no curtain, always next box, better pause, start on any level.

 ### T-Spins